AL AHAD GROUP

 Start with logistics demand.
 On January 11, 2026, the Transport General Authority reported that the delivery sector recorded more than 124 million orders across the Kingdom in the fourth quarter of 2025, a 60% increase compared with the same period a year earlier.
 Riyadh accounted for the largest share, but Makkah, the Eastern Region, Madinah, Aseer, Qassim, Tabuk, Hail, and other regions also contributed to the expansion.

 That scale of order growth does not affect delivery riders alone.
-It drives hiring across dispatch, warehousing, route coordination, customer operations, shift supervision, inventory support, and fleet planning.
+It drives hiring across dispatch, warehousing, service path support, customer operations, shift supervision, inventory support, and fleet planning.
 It also puts pressure on employers to reduce bottlenecks inside their own labor model.

 Together, these developments send a clear market signal: Saudi Arabia is still building logistics capacity, not simply maintaining it.